gnaww/course-searcher/README.md

 2. Clone this repository

 3. Set up a database in PostgreSQL and edit `knexfile.js` in the root repository folder to match your database configuration.
+Use the development config for locally hosting the website.

 4. Run `npm install`